openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@id: https://openminds.ebrains.eu/instances/UBERONParcellation/allocortex
    :@type: https://openminds.ebrains.eu/controlledTerms/UBERONParcellation
-   :definition: 'Allocortex' is a regional part of brain.
-It is part of the cerebral cortex.
+   :definition: Is a regional part of brain.
+Is part of the cerebral cortex. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0014734) ('is_a' and 'relationship')]
    :description: One of two types of cerebral cortex defined on the basis of cytoarchitecture and fetal development.
 The other is neocortex.
 Allocortex does not pass through a prenatal phase of six-layered structure and has three or four layers in the mature brain ( Schiebler-1999 ).
 Allocortex has three subtypes: paleocortex, archicortex and periallocortex.
-This definition differs from that in some older sources, which excluded the olfactory bulb and the accessory olfactory bulb ( Carpenter-1983 ).
+This definition differs from that in some older sources, which excluded the olfactory bulb and the accessory olfactory bulb ( Carpenter-1983 ). [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0014734)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0100473
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0014734#allocortex
    :name: allocortex